Jores Okore: FC Copenhagen

 On 27 August 2016, it was confirmed, that Okore had signed a four-year contract with Danish Superliga-club FC Copenhagen.
 He made his Superliga debut for the club on 18 November 2016, when he came on as a substitute in the 89th minute instead of Rasmus Falk in a 2–1 victory over AaB.
 In his sole season at the club, Okore made five Superliga appearance, in which he played full time in three of the matches.

 AaB

 On 6 July 2017, it was announced that Okore moved to AaB from Copenhagen for a reported fee of DKK 4.2 million.
 He signed a three-year contract keeping him at the club until 30 June 2020.

 Changchun Yatai

 Okore signed a three-year contract with recently promoted Chinese Super League club Changchun Yatai on 25 February 2021, after having made 116 official appearances for AaB.
 After the move, Okore stated: "As a club and as a city, AaB and Aalborg have more than matched my expectations, and I look back on a good time".
-He made his debut as a starter for Changchun Yatai on 22 April 2021, the first matchday of the Super League in a 2–1 away win over Dalian Pro.
+He made his debut as a starter for Changchun Yatai on 22 April 2021, the opening game of the Super League in a 2–1 win over Dalian Pro.
+On 3 July 2022, he scored his first goal for Yatai in a 2-2 draw against Dalian Pro.

+Return to B.93

+On September 7, 2024, after Okore had trained with his former youth club, B.93 for a while, the club confirmed that the partners had reached an agreement.
+It is not known how long an agreement.

+Although Okore's contract expired at the end of 2024, he played in a training match in early January for the club, despite the fact that the parties had not yet agreed on a new deal.
+However, on February 4, 2025, B.93 confirmed that the club would not offer Okore a new contract.